Things To Do In Melbourne 2019

-Then travel a short distance to Oakridge Winery and Restaurant for a cheese or chocolate platter and tasting.
-Or go for the big meal in their restaurant – once again you have to love a winery with spectacular views!
+Then travel a short distance to Oakridge Winery and Restaurant for some of the best winery dining in Australia.
+You have to love a winery with spectacular views!

-Check out the amazing foodie haven at Giant Steps/Innocent Bystander, which features amazing wood oven pizzas, wine, cheeses, gourmet breads, and the sourdough fruit bread is a killer!
+Check out the amazing foodie haven at Innocent Bystander in Healesville, which features amazing wood oven pizzas, wine, cheeses, gourmet breads, and the sourdough fruit bread is a killer!
 Sit out on the deck or in the restaurant next to the winery.
 Even the menu for kids is gourmet!

-Head to Bella Vedere for some Italian fine dining.
+Head to Levantine Hill for luxe dining or Bella Vedere for some Italian fine dining.
 Check out Punt Road Wines along the way to the Yarra Valley Dairy – another foodie haven.
 Grab yourself a cheese tasting plate and enjoy the views.
 Head out to Yering Station, a massive and impressive winery – which also offers foodies fine dining, wine and much more.

 Yarra Glen is another great stop and it's worth checking out De Bortoli winery.

 6. Brunswick St